our-story-media/titan-pi/README.md

 Before deploying a new version of Indaba Titan, the indaba-titan.tar docker image needs updating to S3.
 Use the scripts in the ourstory-server repository to perform this update.

 This repo is built in CircleCI.

-It produces a single .zip file, first downloading the latest version of the indaba-titan.tar docker update image from S3.
+The `image` workflow produces a single .zip file, first downloading the latest version of the indaba-titan.tar docker update image from S3.
 The name of the .zip file produced will contain the versions of both indaba-server and indaba-worker that the image contains.
 This file is then uploaded to S3, and copied to indaba-rpi.zip.
 This zip file can be flashed directly onto an SD card for use in a rapsberry pi.

+The `updates` workflow produces the `indaba-update.tar` file with an armv7 docker image to replace the one bundled with the `image` built previously.

 <!-- To bootstrap installer, run